 Our staff attend regular update traning hosted both in-house and delivered by specialists.
-Training on Precision Teaching, B squared, Attachment and quality first teaching for children with SEN have recently been held.
-Whole staff training has also been ongoing with a focus on reading, writing, maths and the wider curriculum and teaching using Rosenshine's Principal of Instruction.
+Training on Precision Teaching, Metacognition, Clicker and quality first teaching for children with SEN have recently been held.
+Whole staff training has also been ongoing with a focus on reading, writing, maths and the wider curriculum and teaching using Rosenshine's Principals of Instruction.